 Nevertheless, as I have observed the Facebook arguments playing out between my white friends and family, they seem to fall into distinct camps.

 The people who are offended about the protests say they are insulting to service men and women, and to veterans, particularly those who died defending our country.
-The majority of my friends, being white liberals like myself, support the protests as a statement against the racism of American society, and invoke free speech as the most sacred of American rights the flag is supposed to stand for.
+The majority of my friends, being white liberals like myself, support the protests as a statement against systemic racism, and invoke free speech as the most sacred of American rights the flag is supposed to stand for.

 To my liberal white friends: Is it possible for well-meaning Americans to object to protests during the national anthem without being closet racists?
 Could it be that for some Americans, public rituals like honoring the flag and playing the national anthem are the kind of community-binding practices that hold us together as a nation and not a time for individual statements, no matter how important?